turnonline/microservice-bom/README.md

 # CToolkiT and Google AppEngine dependency baseline
-CToolkiT on Google AppEngine Bill of Materials - keeps track of dependency versions and ensures that all works well together.
+CtoolkiT on Google AppEngine Bill of Materials - keeps track of dependency versions and ensures that all works well together.